 12:30 pm - Lunch with Faculty

-with the SIAM student chapter.
-Location: E1 244
+With the SIAM student chapter.
+Location: SB Auditorium.

 Out-of-state travelers: for questions or hotel suggestions, please call 312.567.3132